CloudOpting/deploy-cloudopting/README.md

 # deploy-cloudopting
 Assisted deploy for the entire CloudOpting platform.

-Executing `docker-compose up` and it will install and run all in your computer.
+Executing `docker-compose -f compose up` and it will install and run all in your computer.

 ## Furder Instructions to customize your installation